-When fishing the surf, you will need a good spider or anchor weight to hold your bait in place against the wave and current action.
+If you are surf fishing for pompano, or any other fish for that matter, you will need a good spider or anchor weight to hold your bait in place against the wave and current action.
 A good sand spike to hold your rod while you wait for a strike is a good idea as well.
 You can run several rods out at different locations along the sand bar and guts giving you greater chance of locating the fish

 The Florida pompano is a mild fish that’s rich in taste with firm, white meat that almost melts in your mouth.
 All you need to bring out its subtle flavor is a squeeze of lime juice, some olive oil, and a sprinkle of salt and pepper.
 The ideal way to cook the golden pompano is to grill it with the skin on.

 Course: Main Course Cuisine: American Prep Time: 15 minutes Cook Time: 10 minutes total Time: 25 minutes Servings: 2 people Calories: 195 kcal Author: Marisa Franca